blockchain-certificates/minimal-mistakes/guide/issuer-hosting.md

 ### Hosting Issued Certificates

+**Privacy considerations**
-If the issuer and recipient agree that the certificate content is safe to share (it doesn't contain confidential information), issuers can host the certificates they've issued as a convenience to their recipients.
-Issuers should also provide the recipient with their complete JSON-formatted Blockchain Certificate to the issuer's site availability.
-Issuers are encouraged to protect the recipient's email by hashing it.
+If the issuer and recipient agree that the certificate content is safe to share (it doesn't contain confidential information), issuers should host the certificates they've issued as a convenience to their recipients.
+Issuers should also provide the recipient with their complete JSON-formatted Blockchain Certificate (or recommend they download it) so that recipients have access to their certificates even if the issuer's site is down. **Issuers are encouraged to protect the recipient's email by hashing it.**

 The [cert-viewer](https://github.com/blockchain-certificates/cert-viewer) project provides an endpoint to display the certificate in preview form, and the raw JSON format.